The members of our Board of Directors are dedicated to serving the interests of our shareholders and potential investors.

 Mr. Miramontes worked at KPMG LLP from 1976 to 2014, where he served in many leadership roles, including Managing Partner of the San Francisco office and Senior Partner for KPMG’s Latin American region.
 Mr. Miramontes was also an audit partner directly involved with providing audit services to public and private companies, which included working with client boards of directors and audit committees regarding financial reporting, auditing matters, SEC compliance, and Sarbanes-Oxley regulations.
 Mr. Miramontes currently serves on the board of directors of Lithia Motors, Inc., one of the largest providers of personal transportation solutions in the U.S., and Oportun Financial Corporation, a mission driven financial services company.

 Mr. Nayar retired in December 2015 as Executive Vice President and Chief Financial Officer of Tyco International, a $10+ billion fire protection and security company, where he was responsible for managing the company’s financial risks and overseeing its global finance functions, including its tax, treasury, mergers and acquisitions, audit, and investor relations teams.
 Mr. Nayar joined Tyco as Senior Vice President and Treasurer in 2008, and was also Chief Financial Officer of Tyco’s ADT Worldwide.
 From 2010 until 2012, Mr. Nayar was Senior Vice President, Financial Planning & Analysis, Investor Relations, and Treasurer.
 Prior to joining Tyco, Mr. Nayar spent six years at PepsiCo, Inc., most recently as Chief Financial Officer of Global Operations and, before that, as Vice President and Assistant Treasurer — Corporate Finance.
-Mr. Nayar currently serves on the board of directors of Amcor Plc, a manufacturer of responsible packaging products, TFI International Inc., a leader in the transportation and logistics industry, and GFL Environmental Inc., a leading North American environmental services company.
+Mr. Nayar currently serves on the board of directors of Amcor Plc, a manufacturer of responsible packaging products and GFL Environmental Inc., a leading North American environmental services company.
 Mr. Nayar is also a Senior Advisor to McKinsey & Company.
 He was previously a Senior Advisor to a private equity firm, BC Partners, from October 2016 to March 2020.